Defined contribution health plans

 ACA rules to know include:

-• 90-day waiting period compliance: The ACA prohibits waiting periods over 90 days for eligible employees.
+- 90-day waiting period compliance: The ACA prohibits waiting periods longer than 90 days for eligible employees.

-• PCORI fee: The ACA includes a research fee that individual health insurance plan sponsors must pay on an annual basis annually via IRS Form 720.
+- PCORI fee: The ACA includes a research fee that individual health insurance plan sponsors must pay annually via IRS Form 720.

 How do you manage a defined contribution health plan?